FabioX-G/my-site/src/quotes.md

 > “The best way to predict the future is to invent it.” — Alan Kay

+> "When in doubt, follow your curiosity.
+It never lies, and it knows more than you do about what's worth paying attention to." - Paul Graham

 > "If you want to have good ideas you must have many ideas." - Linus Pauling

 > "Earthquakes do not kill people; collapsing buildings do." - Ilan Kelman